 Tech Academies Fellowship

-Our award-winning Fellowship program empowers educators in our partner districts to become leaders in cross-curricular engineering instruction.
+Our award-winning Tech Academies Fellowship program empowers educators in our partner districts to become leaders in cross-curricular engineering instruction.

-The STEM Pathways program guides community stakeholders in our partner districts to clearly define and communicate STEM resources available to students.
+The STEM Pathways program guides our partner districts to integrate STEM education systemically ensuring access for all students.

-Through deep partnerships with 14 schools and eight expanded learning programs, The Tech Academies has made a dramatic difference in STEM education for underserved communities.
+Through deep partnerships with 10 school districts and expanded learning programs serving these districts, The Tech Academies is making a dramatic difference in STEM education for underserved communities.

 About The Tech Academies

 Since 2014, we have supported a network of model STEM programs and Engineering Education Leaders that nurture the next generation of Silicon Valley innovators.
-Our goal is to saturate our partner school districts with K-to-college STEM education opportunities in school and out of school, particularly for those populations traditionally underrepresented in STEM.
+Our goal is to systemically integrate K-12 STEM education opportunities in our 10 school districts and the expanded learning programs serving these districts, particularly for those populations traditionally underrepresented in STEM.

 Thank you to the supporters who make our work possible:

-BAE Systems, Cisco, Genentech, Google, Region 5 Expanded Learning Partnerships, Siegel Family Endowment, Leo M. Shortino Family Foundation, Microsoft, The David & Lucile Packard Foundation, The Davidson Family Foundation and Western Digital.
+GoDaddy, Genentech, Siegel Family Endowment, Leo M. Shortino Family Foundation, and The Davidson Family Foundation

 The computer science component of this program is conducted in partnership with San Jose State University’s College of Science and supported by Google.